Dav0ud/imagegridviewer/README.md

 ## Troubleshooting
 The application will attempt to display an error message directly within the grid cell if an image cannot be loaded.
 Common messages include:

--   **Not found:** The file path constructed from the prefix and suffix does not exist.
+-   `Not found`: The file path constructed from the prefix and suffix does not exist.
--   **Permission denied:** The application does not have the necessary rights to read the image file.
+-   `Permission denied`: The application does not have the necessary rights to read the image file.
--   **File too large / Dimensions too large:** The image exceeds internal safety limits to prevent excessive memory usage.
+-   `File too large` / `Dimensions too large`: The image exceeds internal safety limits to prevent excessive memory usage.
--   **Unrecognized format / Cannot load:** The file is not a valid or supported image format, or it may be corrupted.
+-   `Unrecognized format` / `Cannot load`: The file is not a valid or supported image format, or it may be corrupted.

 If images are not displaying correctly, first check the status bar by hovering over the cell to confirm the expected file path is correct.